cmancone/clearskies-stripe/README.md

 ### Example

-Here's an example of using the CreateSetupIntent callable.
+Here's an example of using the CreateSetupIntent handler.
 This example assumes that the stripe customer id is stored in the JWT in the key `stripe_customer_id`, and so it uses that fact in conjunction with the `parameters_callable` to set the customer id on the setup intent:

 ```
 import clearskies